Blaze roasts side of downtown Dubai high-rise in latest fire

 The fire raced up one side of the building, while other sides appeared untouched.
 The damage appeared particularly intense around the fourth floor.

 The blaze started around 2:30 a.m., with housekeepers and building guards racing through its floors to check apartments on each floor, the resident said.
-It wasn’t clear if anyone was injured in the fire.
+Dubai Civil Defense said it “arrived at the scene five minutes after the operations room was alerted of the fire at 3:11 a.m.”

 While some types of cladding can be made with fire-resistant material, experts say those that have caught fire in Dubai and elsewhere weren’t designed to meet stricter safety standards and often were put onto buildings without any breaks to slow or halt a possible blaze.
 That includes the 2017 Grenfell Fire in London that killed 72 people in the greatest loss of life in a fire on British soil since World War II.